cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Acolyte's Reward

-Equivalent cards to Acolyte's Reward (White, instant, deals damage based on devotion):
+Equivalent cards to Acolyte's Reward (white, instant, damage redirection):

 Results: